 Unlike the most famous IndyCar race — the Indianapolis 500 — the Grand Prix of Portland wasn’t on a simple oval.
 Portland’s 1.967-mile (3.166 km) course boasted 12 turns and several exciting passing opportunities, including a quick chicane at the end of the front stretch, a hard-breaking right leading into the backstretch and a three-turn complex leading back to the front stretch.

-“Portland International Raceway has produced thrilling road racing throughout Indy car history — the 1997 finish still stands as the record for the closest finish on a road or street course,” says Mark Miles, CEO of Hulman & Company, owners of the Verizon IndyCar Series.
+“Portland International Raceway has produced thrilling road racing throughout Indy car history — the 1997 finish still stands as the record for the closest finish on a road or street course,” said Mark Miles, CEO of Hulman & Company, owners of the Verizon IndyCar Series.

-And don’t miss World of Speed, a motor racing museum south of Portland where you can get behind the wheel of an IndyCar simulator.
+Missed the races?
+Head to World of Speed, a motor racing museum south of Portland where you can get behind the wheel of an IndyCar simulator.